Shaon2221/Data-Science-Job-Analysis/README.md

 # Data-Science-Job-Analysis
-**Salary Prediction, Insight/Trend Extraction, webscraping and many more**
+**Salary Prediction, Insight/Trend Extraction, webscraping and many more..**